-Campaign Nonviolence invites all people of faith, conscience, and good will to take to the streets September 21-27 in hundreds of cities across the United States in the spirit of nonviolence to speak out publicly for an end to war, poverty, and environmental destruction—and to begin to build a new culture of peace and nonviolence.
-Download this entire Call for Nonviolent Action here!
+Campaign Nonviolence invites all people of faith, conscience, and good will to take to the streets September 15-23, 2018 in hundreds of cities across the United States and beyond in the spirit of nonviolence to speak out publicly for an end to war, poverty, racism and environmental destruction—and to begin to build a new culture of peace and nonviolence.

-During this week of nationwide nonviolent action that will begin on the International Day of Peace on Sunday, September 21, 2014, Campaign Nonviolence:
+During this week of nationwide nonviolent action Campaign Nonviolence:

 The survival and well-being of our planet and all of its inhabitants hinge on deepening and broadening the potential for nonviolent transformation.
 Campaign Nonviolence calls on all of us to connect, collaborate with, and cheer on all initiatives for peace, economic justice, and environmental healing.
-Together, we can help build a long-term consensus for ending war, poverty, and environmental destruction—and contribute to mobilizing people power for translating that emerging conviction into concrete change.
-The September 21-27 nationwide actions will support this by urging this change as the nation prepares to go to the polls during the Congressional elections in November.
+Together, we can help build a long-term consensus for ending war, poverty, racism and environmental destruction—and contribute to mobilizing people power for translating that emerging conviction into concrete change.

 Martin Luther King, Jr. told us that “the choice is no longer between violence or nonviolence; it’s nonviolence or non-existence.”
-We invite everyone to join Campaign Nonviolence and start planning public action for justice, peace and environmental sustainability in September before the Congressional elections.
+We invite everyone to join Campaign Nonviolence and start planning public action for justice, peace and environmental sustainability in September.
 Building on these actions, Campaign Nonviolence will move forward into the future – mainstreaming nonviolence and taking action to promote a new culture of peace and nonviolence.

 Together we can tap the power of nonviolent change, reenergize our movements, and choose with Martin Luther King, Jr. the vision and way of active nonviolence.